LunaFeijoo97/This-is-Luna-Feijoo/README.md

-- 👋 Hi, I’m @LunaFeijoo97
+- 👋 Hi, I’m @LunaFeijoo97 or just Luna.
-- 👀 I’m interested in learning, making small projects and having fun with my code!
+- 👀 I’m interested in learning, experimenting and making small little projects to having fun with my code!
-- 🌱 I’m currently learning Front End with React orientation
+- 🌱 I’m currently learning Front End with React orientation!
-- 💞️ I’m looking to collaborate on small projects
+- 💞️ I’m looking to expand my knowledge and keep on learning new things!
+- 💻 I'm currently employed as a Lead in a NOC team but I'm on the hunt for new job opportunities!

 <!---